petitparser/dart-petitparser/README.md

 ### Examples

-The package comes with a large collections of grammars and language experiments ready to explore:
+The package comes with a large collection of example grammars and language experiments ready to explore:

-- `lib/dart.dart` contains an experimental Dart grammar.
+- `example/dart` contains an experimental Dart grammar.
-- `lib/json.dart` contains a complete JSON grammar and parser.
+- `example/json` contains a complete JSON grammar and parser.
-- `lib/lisp.dart` contains a complete Lisp grammar, parser and evaluator:
+- `example/lisp` contains a complete Lisp grammar, parser and evaluator:
 - `example/lisphell` contains a command line lisp interpreter.
 - `example/lispweb` contains a web based lisp interpreter.
-  - `lib/smalltalk.dart` contains a complete Smalltalk grammar.
+- `example/smalltalk` contains a complete Smalltalk grammar.

 Furthermore, there are various open source projects using PetitParser: